20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Intralobular and interlobular refer to the terminal duct lobular un...

-Breast sarcoma refers to a relatively heterogenous group of rare breast tumours which can include:
+Breast sarcoma refers to a relatively heterogenous group of rare breast tumors which can include:

 angiosarcoma of the breast